cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ![Distribution between grades](https://ipfs.io/ipfs/QmWcyKgUAqtbubrmXyrP8ufXLmLoWMksF32ZzdGRYvCa3b)

-{++-|Cyber ecosystem consists of a number of different audiences.
+Cyber ecosystem consists of a number of different audiences.
 They are divided depending on their backgrounds and roles played in the community.
-Main audiences and their short characteristics are listed below.|-++}
+Main audiences and their short characteristics are listed below.

 #### Average Citizens